HDCVLab/EDFace-Celeb-1M/README.md

 ## Our propsoed EDFace-Celeb-1M Dataset

 We construct a large-scale dataset for face analysis.
-It consists of three sub-datasets, i.e., EDFace-Celeb-1M, EDFace-Celeb-150K and EDFace-Celeb-Realworld datasets.
-Each of the sub-datasets provides different settings for face super-resolution (FH128, FH512), face hallucination (FH128, FH512) and blind face restoration (BFR128, BFR512).
+It consists of three sub-datasets, i.e., EDFace-Celeb-1M, EDFace-Celeb-150K and EDFace-Celeb-Real datasets.
+The EDFace-Celeb-1M and EDFace-Celeb-150K datasets provide different settings for face super-resolution (FH128, FH512), face hallucination (FH128, FH512) and blind face restoration (BFR128, BFR512).

 ****